RubberDuckDestroyer/hitarthasrani.com/content/blog/2023-12-01-aws-chatbot/index.md

 * If you have thousands of alerts in a specific region you must make sure you have the correct Disaster Recovery process and channel design to combat the thousands of alerts you may get if a region goes down.

-* Check the SLA's with AWS as I could not find anything on this and AWS Chatbot in the end is an AWS Managed service.
+* Check the SLA with AWS as I could not find anything on this and AWS Chatbot in the end is an AWS Managed service.
 With any integation, all parts must work together to provide a coherent solution.

+* Make sure your chat's service plan can handle the volume of alerts your AWS accounts will send.
+Some chat services like Slack's free tier have volume and time limits on messages.